prydin/lab-supply/README.md

 voltage down to 0-4.096V.
 Further overvoltage protection is offered by the `D12` clamping diode.
 Current is measured in a similar way, but since that signal is in the 0-1V range, it is first amplified 4.096x by `U1B`.
 This signal is also clamped to the 4.096V reference through `D10`.

+## Issues and future improvements
+The current measuring isn't very linear and has significant drift at higher currents.
+This may be due to thermal effects in various components.
+This is currently compensated in software using calibration tables.

+Speaking of calibration, I would like some kind of automated or semi-automated calibration rather than the hardcoded calibration tables.

 ![schematic](assets/schematic.png)